leavesnight/ORB_SLAM2/README.md

 # VIEORB-SLAM2
-Now this project is improved by zzh
+Now this project is improved by zzh, the later version which is not related to the paper XXX won't be updated in this repository.
+Please see our VIEO_SLAM repository for our newest version.

 1.Some annotations and elimination are done